 You can email us at firstname.lastname@example.org or DM and follow us on our Twitter.

 If you are a member of the media and would like to get in touch with a Split Ticket partner, you can email us at email@example.com or DM us on Twitter.

 I am a political analyst studying Political Science and International Relations at the College of New Jersey.
 As a co-founder and partner at Split Ticket, I coordinate our House coverage.
 I write about a variety of electoral topics and produce political maps.
 Besides elections, my hobbies include music, history, language, fitness, and aviation.

 I do modeling and data pieces for Split Ticket and handle our presidential ratings.
 I’m a Machine Learning Engineer who analyzes political data in his free time.
 I went to UC Berkeley (class of 2019 – BA, 2020 – MS), majoring in computer science.
 My writing has also appeared in Sabato’s Crystal Ball and The Bulwark.

 I do modeling, data analysis, and mapping for Split Ticket, and also do deep dives on the political trends of specific states and elections.
 I graduated from Yale in 2021, majoring in Statistics and Data Science.

 I’m a DC-based survey methodologist and analyst with a campaign background.
 I’ve worked on federal, state, and local races, particularly in the rural and metropolitan South.
 I write about campaign finance, women’s issues, and public opinion trends.

 I’m a UCLA engineering student who edits and makes graphics for Split Ticket.
-I’ve previously run as a candidate for California’s State Assembly.
+I’ve previously run as an independent candidate for California’s State Assembly.